CARDINALS 8, METS 7 (15)

 “I’ll give the kid this,” said Templeton, the first to greet Benefiel in the winning locker room after the game.
 “When he makes a mistake, he doesn’t get mad, he gets even.
 I can’t wait to see how he plays when he graduates high school.”

-• The game was played at night at site AZ15 in Peoria, Arizona, on the living room table while I listened to Strength in Numbers by 38 Special.
+• The game was played at night at site AZ15 in Peoria, Arizona, on the living room table while I listened to a CD of Strength in Numbers by 38 Special.

 • This was the first game ever played at site AZ15, located in the same apartment complex as site AZ8, where a record-setting 218 games had been played between 2003 and 2014.